swiftlang/swift-testing/Documentation/ABI/TestContent.md

 - For exit test declarations (kind `0x65786974`), this field is reserved for future use and must be set to `0`.

+- For testing library definitions (kind `0x746C6962`), this field is reserved for future use and must be set to `0`.

 #### The reserved1 and reserved2 fields